 Common Historical Misconceptions

 Learners' experiences can create history misunderstandings.
-Wilsdon (2018) and Brown and Councell (2022) saw three common errors.
+Common errors include presentism, treating the past as a simple story of progress, and assuming modern categories map neatly onto earlier societies.
 Tackle these errors head-on across age groups.
-Do not assume content exposure alone will fix them (Lee & Ashby, 2000).
+Do not assume content exposure alone will fix them (Lee & Ashby, 2000; Wineburg, 2001).

 Learners often think history is fixed, not an interpretation.
 Expose learners to two contrasting views of an event.
 This helps them analyse claims instead of accepting the newest (Wineburg, 1991; Seixas, 1993; Counsell, 2011).
 Use a topic they know well already.